BPSB/combine-p-values-discrete/docs/index.rst

 * Wilcoxon’s signed rank test,
 * any test based on a ranked correlation such as Kendall’s *τ* and Spearman’s *ρ*,
 * the Kruskal–Wallis test,
-* Fisher’s exact test and any of its alternatives.
+* Fisher’s exact test and any other test for integer contingency tables.

 Tests whose result continuously depends on the samples are continuous.
 The most relevant **continuous tests** are: